lamat1111/QuilibriumScripts/README.md

 </br>
 If you want to see you node log you can reattach to the tmux session with `tmux a -t quil`

-Once you are in the tmux session a green bar will appear at the bottom of the screen, to detach from tmux press CTRL+B then D and ENTER.
+Once you are in the tmux session a green bar will appear at the bottom of the screen, to detach from tmux press CTRL+B then D.

 It will usually take 15-30 minutes before you will begin to see new log entries in the node log.